thomaskolmans/SimpleSQL/README.md

 # Installation
-We recommend using `composoer` to install our library.
+We recommend using `composor` to install our library.
+Look at how to install composor [here](https://getcomposer.org/)
 ```sh
 composer require nytrix/simpelsql
 ```
 You can also download the library and install it manually.
+Download button will be added when the first official release is there.

 # Usage
 ```php